asianart.com | articles

 This manuscript is not only valuable due to its colophon, but also because it is one of the very few completely preserved Indian Buddhist manuscripts: the illustrations and text are complete and the original covers are preserved.
 The illustrations of the text and the covers form an iconographic and stylistic unit.
 The manuscript is also exceptional for the quality of the painting.

-The paintings on the interior
+The paintings on the interior of the covers.

 A green Vajrapāṇi is visible in the left field's center.
 He holds in his right hand a vajra.
 Above both shoulders is an utpala visible - one seen from above, the other in its profile.
 To his left sits a dark blue Krodha, Yamāntaka with horrent hair, wide open red eyes and wearing around his waste a tiger skin.
 His right hand forms the tarjanimudrā and with his left he holds a hammer with vajra tops (mudgara).
 To the right of Vajrapāṇi sits a deity with his hands raised towards him forming the añjalimudrā.